ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-7-2.md

-# Techniques for Building These Traits through Self-Reflection and Positive Self-Talk

 In this chapter, we will explore various techniques for building the traits of presence and attentiveness in your learning journey through self-reflection and positive self-talk.
 Self-reflection allows you to examine your thoughts, emotions, and actions with a curious and non-judgmental attitude, while positive self-talk helps cultivate a supportive inner dialogue that promotes growth and self-confidence.
 Let's dive into the techniques that can help you enhance these important traits.